cpsamtec/virtuin/packages/cli/README.md

 ### Virtuin CLI

 This repo contains a cli where tasks can be run directly from the command line.
 Use the -h option for help.
-You may find it helpful while developing your project.
+You may find this helpful while developing your project.
 Follow the instructions to build using lerna from the root of this mono repo.

 To run